 Restaurant hours are subject to change.

 Copper River Princess Wilderness Lodge offers a variety of optional excursions.
-The Copper River Valley is rich in Native Alaskan traditions and is the home of a vibrant Athabascan culture.
+The Copper River Valley is rich in Native Alaska traditions and is the home of a vibrant Athabascan culture.
 Stroll down to the waters of the Copper River, home to the legendary Copper River red salmon or enjoy an adventure that includes the nation’s largest national park, Wrangell St. Elias National Park and Preserve.

 View a complete list of available excursions here.